 Many older adults take prescription medicines.

-Write in the positive.
+Use positive statements.
 Be especially aware of words that have negative meaning such as "forget," "until," and "unless."
 Instead of combining them with "not," rewrite the sentence with a positive word.

 Don't forget to take your medicine.